min2ha/ukwa-site/content/target/43300/index.en.md

   "subject": "EU Referendum"
 }

-# Glastonbury Festival: No EU Referendum polling station at Glastonbury - register for postal vote

 Article on the website of the Gasltonbury Festival 2016 explaining how attendees can register for a postal vote ahead of the festival.